HIV and AIDS

 We, the staff members of the counseling centers on HIV and other sexually transmitted infections (STI) are there for you.
 We provide confidential, anonymous and free counseling and testing on HIV/AIDS.
 In case of a positive test result, we will support you and your loved ones.

-Counseling and Testing Services
+Testing Services

 Counseling Centers in NRW